 Vision: A community that treats all fellow beings with kindness, compassion, and respect.

 - We respect our customers, volunteers, donors, and staff above all else, and never forget that they come to us by choice.
 We share a personal responsibility to maintain their loyalty and trust, which must never be taken for granted.
-We will listen and respond and seek to WOW them at every turn.
+We will listen and respond and work to WOW them at every turn.

 - We believe humor is essential to success.
 We celebrate achievement and we recognize that tears of happiness and sadness will appear in the work we do.